 Startup Diaries: The Scenic Route from Goa to London

-I could never have imagined 4 years ago that I would be sitting here writing about my experiences with Co-founder Carmina Dumitrascu of our pursuit to launch an innovative health and wellbeing concept in London, followed by New York City.
+I could never have imagined 4 years ago that I would be sitting here writing about my experiences of my pursuit to launch an innovative health and wellbeing concept in London.

 But Caution: Uncertainty and possible Roadblocks ahead.